tdpetrou/pandas_cub/README.md

 ### Running specific tests

-If you open up one of the test module `test_dataframe.py`, you will see the tests grouped under different classes.
+If you open up the `test_dataframe.py` file, you will see the tests grouped under different classes.
 Each method of the classes represents exactly one test.
 To run all the tests within a single class, append two colons followed by the class name.
 The following is a concrete example:

 `$ pytest tests/test_dataframe.py::TestDataFrameCreation`